TKDKid1000/PlexRec/README.md

 - [ ] Find a method of managing dynamic IP addresses that will inevitably crash the server.
 - [ ] Create and/or adapt an image/video embedding model for maximum processing capabilities.
 OR use captions for embeddings.
 - [ ] Add threshold with that checks when last watched is a long time ago, and allows that movie to be resuggested.
+- [ ] Use clustering to make multiple averages instead of one, allowing multiple genres of content.
+- [ ] Add a "don't like this" feature to the web UI.

 ## Contributing